Seth22/perceptron-from-scratch/README.md

 # Perceptron from Scratch

- This is an implementation of an TLU from scratch!
+ This is an implementation of an Perceptron from scratch!
  No Numpy, Keras or TensorFlow just linear algebra